Our MBA admissions team takes a holistic approach to consider an MBA applicant for admission to the program.

 We require students to have completed a four-year undergraduate degree.
-We do not accept three-year international bachelor’s degrees; you must have a four-year bachelor’s degree that is equivalent to a U.S. bachelor’s degree.
-Candidates who hold a three-year undergraduate degree along with a master’s degree are also eligible to apply.
+Candidates with a three-year undergraduate degree and a master’s degree are also eligible to apply.

 We consider graduate-level work but do not allow transfers from other MBA programs or candidates who already have an MBA or an MBA equivalent from another institution.

-The Full-Time MBA program will accept uploaded scanned copies of your academic records for admissions purposes.
-If you are admitted to the Full-Time MBA program, we will then require all original documents to be sent to the program office.
+The Full-Time MBA and STEM MBA program will accept uploaded scanned copies of your academic records for admissions purposes.
+If you are admitted to the Full-Time MBA/STEM MBA program, we will then require all original documents to be sent to the program office.

-One copy of a current resume is required and, in no more than one page, should detail:
+One copy of a current one-page resume is required and should detail:

 We strongly recommend a minimum of two years’ full-time work experience after a candidate has earned an undergraduate degree.
 The average admitted student has four years’ work experience.
 The quality of work experience is closely scrutinized, with an emphasis on: